oliverhaas/openConv/README.rst

 --------------

-In contrast to other codes I made available, **openConv** has as of now only very specific use-cases I actually implemented and/or debugged.
+In contrast to other codes I made available, **openConv** has as of now only very specific use-cases I actually needed, thus implemented and debugged.
 I strongly recommend every user to thourougly check if the methods work as intended for their specific problem.
 For most people **openConv** will thus not be a useable code as is, but more a starting point or inspriration for their own code.
 If there are any issues, bugs or feature request just let me know.
 Gaps in the implementation might be filled by me if requested.